Chronicler of Bahrain

-He is currently the Chief Editor of Daily Tribune, an English daily in Bahrain which was earlier called Bahrain Tribune.
-The broad sheet Bahrain Tribune was converted into the tabloid Daily Tribune, and was launched on September 12 , 2010.
+Soman Baby is currently the Chairman of Veritas Public Relations and Managing Director of Talia Global Solutions (TGS), both based in Bahrain.
+He was formerly the Chief Editor of Daily Tribune, an English daily which was earlier called Bahrain Tribune.
+The broadsheet Bahrain Tribune was then converted into the tabloid Daily Tribune, and was launched on September 12, 2010.

-Soman is one of the Directors of Royal Bahrain Hospital and The New Horizon School.
+Soman is one of the Directors of The New Horizon School.
 He is also a founding member of the Bahrain - India Society.